ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // => [1 2 3 4 5 6]
 ```

-You can iterate over slices, arrays, and maps with `range`:
+You can iterate over slices and arrays with `range`:

 ```go
 names := []string{"john", "joe", "jessica"}
 for index, name := range names {